Diet Diversity: Important for the Prevention and Management of Food Allergy?

 Diet diversity and allergy prevention:

-- Diet diversity could affect allergy outcomes is via its effect on the gut microbiome.
+- Diet diversity could affect allergy outcomes via its effect on the gut microbiome.
 This is supported by studies showing that higher diet diversity leads to increased microbial diversity in the elderly (2) and in the gut microbiome of infants during the weaning period as introduction of solid food progresses (3).

 - Diet diversity may be associated with increased nutrient intake, particularly providing nutrients associated with prevention of allergic diseases such as omega-3 fatty acids and non-digestible fibers.
 (4, 5)